strongloop/microgateway/README.md

     From strong-gateway root:
     apim-export -o ./apim-datastore/server/boot sjsldev249.dev.ciondemand.com (or server you want to pull the data from)
     ```
-1. Start the node app from ./data-store manually (automatically started when strong-gateway is started now)
-  - The debug output should end with "optimizedData created:" entries
-  - How to start it:

-    ```
-    From strong-gateway/data-store:
-    node .
-    ```
 1. Introspect the models using the explorer: http://hostname:5000/explorer/
 1. Test the lookup using the apim-getcontext cli (outputs contents that would be returned to the preflow)
   - examples: